 This guy was made famous by this incredible GoPro footage of a collision with a cyclist!

 The Southern Rock Agama is a commonly occurring lizard — you will see these guys sunning themselves on rocks everywhere.
 Whilst not poisonous, they can apparently inflict a painful bite.
-As they are fairly timid, and will scuttle away as you approach, I think the likelihood of this happening improbable!
+As they are fairly timid, and will scuttle away if you approach, I think the likelihood of this happening improbable!

-Sighting: Cederberg [March]
+Sighting: Matjiesrivier, Cederberg [March]